TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/virtual-endpoint-tyk-oas.md

 ---
 title: Using the Virtual Endpoint middleware with Tyk OAS APIs
-date: 2024-02-29
+tags:
+    - virtual endpoint
+    - middleware
+    - per-endpoint
+    - Tyk OAS
+    - Tyk OAS API
-description: "Using the Virtual Endpoint middleware with Tyk OAS APIs"
+description: Using the Virtual Endpoint middleware with Tyk OAS APIs
-tags: ["virtual endpoint", "middleware", "per-endpoint", "Tyk OAS", "Tyk OAS API"]
+date: "2024-02-29"
 ---

 The [virtual endpoint]({{< ref "advanced-configuration/compose-apis/virtual-endpoints" >}}) middleware provides a serverless compute function that allows for the execution of custom logic directly within the gateway itself, without the need to proxy the request to an upstream service.
 This functionality is particularly useful for a variety of use cases, including request transformation, aggregation of responses from multiple services, or implementing custom authentication mechanisms.